 Those who combine the practice of medicine with that of magical or religious rites usually acquire their art by a special process, either of initiation or instruction, and in Melanesia such knowledge has always to be purchased.
-The most complete instruction in any branch of medico-magical or medico-religious art is of no avail to the pupil unless money has passed from himself to his instructor.2
+The most complete instruction in any branch of medico-magical or medico-religious art is of no avail to the pupil unless money has passed from himself to his instructor.1

 From such beginnings it is easy to imagine the development of a definite priestly caste, with a monopoly of the more important magical and religious powers, and consequently with great authority over the community.
-In Egypt and Babylonia their power proved itself greater that that of the king when the two came into conflict.
-They defeated the 'atheist' Pharaoh Ikhnaton,3 and they seem to have treacherously helped Cyrus to conquer Babylon because their native king showed a tendency to anti-clericalism.
+In Egypt and Babylonia their power proved itself greater than that of the king when the two came into conflict.
+They defeated the "atheist" Pharaoh Ikhnaton,2 and they seem to have treacherously helped Cyrus to conquer Babylon because their native king showed a tendency to anticlericalism.